theam/haskell-do/README.md

 `git clone https://github.com/theam/haskell-do && cd haskell-do`

+`stack setup --stack-yaml=client-stack.yaml` to setup GHCJS (note that it isn't supported on Windows)

 `stack Build.hs -h` for detailed usage of the build file.

 `stack Build.hs -a` for building project.